 We highly recommend contacting your Registrar’s office and discussing with them the best way to acquire your official and unofficial transcripts as each university has its own system.

 The PiAf review panel would like to see your full undergraduate or graduate transcript, including any courses you took during a study abroad program or at a university you transferred from.
 If your study abroad courses or transfer courses and grades are indicated on the transcript of the university you will graduate from, you need not submit an additional transcript from your host university abroad.
-If these grades courses are not listed on the transcript from the university you will graduate from, please submit a transcript from each university you attended during your undergraduate career and graduate career (if applicable).
-If obtaining an official transcript from a school abroad will be difficult, you may submit a copy or unofficial transcript from the school.
+If these grades and courses are not listed on the transcript from the university you will graduate from, please submit a transcript from each university you attended during your undergraduate career and graduate career (if applicable).

 Please submit a color photo of yourself.
 Your face should not be obscured and you should be the main focus of the picture (please submit a photo of you alone).
 Photos help the selection committee keep track of who’s who as applications are reviewed, and they may also be used in promotional materials should you be selected for a fellowship.